CuriousOne23/WhenMathPrays/thought_simulator/thought_sim_arch_overview.md

 ## **9.5 Summary: TS Speed Advantages**

-TS is faster because TS is **architecturally simple**, not “optimized.”
+TS is fast because TS is **architecturally simple**, not because it is "optimized."

 ---